dstackai/dstack/docs/faq.md

 dstack integrates with Git directly and provides a simple and developer-friendly CLI that can be used from your favourite IDE or terminal.

-#### Didn't find your question above?
+## Other questions

-Join our [Slack chat](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ) and ask it there.
+Didn't find your question above?
+Ask it in our [Slack chat](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ).